nus-cs2030/1718-s2/docs/lec02.md

 In the above, we call `print()` on the `Point` object as well.
 How do we know that `Point` provides a `print()` method?
 Well, we can read the implementation code of `Point`, or we can agree with the implementer of `Point` that `Point` provides a `Printable` interface!

-It is important to know that, `interface` provides a _syntactic_ contract on the abstraction barrier, but it does not provide a _semantic_ contract.
+It is important to note that, `interface` provides a _syntactic_ contract on the abstraction barrier, but it does not provide a _semantic_ contract.
 It does not, for instance, guarantee that `print()` actually prints something to the screen.
 One could still implement interface `Printable` as follows:

 ```Java
 class Circle implements Shape, Printable {